Handel Hendrix House: Restoration

 Most of the furniture was in walnut with a few tables in oak.
 Although none of Handel's original furniture has been found, pieces have been placed in the rooms which adhere as closely as possible to the inventory.
-The large full tester bed with it crimson harateen hangings has been reconstructed, using a period bed; the woven wool fabric and silk braid for the upholstery and curtains were prepared based on a full tester bed at Hanbury Hall, Worcestershire.
+The large full tester bed with its crimson harateen hangings has been reconstructed, using a period bed; the woven wool fabric and silk braid for the upholstery and curtains were prepared based on a full tester bed at Hanbury Hall, Worcestershire.
 The bed linen, pillows and quilt mentioned in the inventory have been recreated using items from the Historic Royal Palaces.

 Permanent collection

 In 1998 the Handel House Collections Trust acquired the Byrne Collection, a large collection of several hundred objects connected with Handel.
 These include: